 Welcome to Volcanoes National Park Rwanda

-We welcome you to this website where you will find complete information about trekking the gorillas in Volcanoes National Park Rwanda, how to get there, attractions, a guide on gorilla safaris, tour operators, visa tips and news!
+We welcome you to this website where you will find complete information about Rwanda gorilla trekking in Volcanoes National Park, how to get there, attractions, a guide on gorilla safaris, tour operators, visa tips and news!

 Volcanoes national park runs a very smooth gorilla trekking operation.
 The treks are well organized and structured.

 Here is a summary of how your gorilla safari will go;

 On the day that you are scheduled to go gorilla trekking, your day start early with an early breakfast.
 Afterwards you will be taken to the park headquarters in Kinigi.
 At the headquarters you and others scheduled for gorilla trekking that day will be divided into groups of 8 and briefed on gorilla etiquette and safety.
 Afterwards you will be driven to the star of the trail and your guide will lead you as you track through gorillas along the designated trails and enjoy nature in the Virungas.
 Gorilla treks in the volcanoes national park, are uphill hikes, so even at an unhurried pace the altitude makes the trek a bit tiring.